 Endurance holds a 35.5% JV interest in the 33 square kilometres Pardo JV Property, located 65 kilometres northeast of Sudbury, in east-central Ontario.
 The other 64.5% JV interest is held by a wholly-owned subsidiary of Inventus Mining Corp. (formerly Ginguro Exploration Inc. ("Inventus")).
 Inventus is the operator (the "Operator") of the Pardo JV.
-The Pardo JV Property is subject to a 3% net smelter returns royalty ("NSR"), of which one-half can be purchased for \$1,500,000 at any time.
-Subsequent to the reporting period, the Pardo JV partners were notified by letter dated February 24, 2016 of the assignment of the underlying 3% NSR royalty.
-The royalty was acquired privately by companies which are controlled by two directors of the Company.
+The property is subject to a 3% net smelter returns royalty ("NSR"), of which one-half can be purchased for \$1,500,000 at any time (the "Purchase Right").
+The NSR was created in 2005 when Endurance first acquired the Pardo claims, and since 2010 it has been owned by unrelated parties.
+The Pardo JV was notified in February 2016 of the assignment of the NSR.
+At that time, the NSR was directly acquired from the unrelated parties by two private companies which are controlled by two directors of the Company.
+Except for the Purchase Right (which right is now held by the Pardo JV), the Company has no contractual rights or ownership of the NSR.